CristianDavid/miniPythonCompiler/README.md

 2.-The second one only checks if the input is syntactically correct.

-3.-This one generates the parse tree, it outputs the tree as a xml file.
+3.-This one generates the parse tree, it outputs the tree as an xml file.

 4.-Semantic analysis, that's it.